MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/vlactivation/activate-office-by-using-mak.md

     **Setup.exe /config \<path of Config.xml file\>**

 > [!NOTE]
 > You can activate Office 2016 automatically when you install by setting the AUTO_ACTIVATE property value to 1.
-For more information, see [Setting element](http://technet.microsoft.com/library/e16af71c-fed4-40da-a886-95e596c3999e.aspx#ElementSetting) in [Config.xml file in Office 2016](http://technet.microsoft.com/library/e16af71c-fed4-40da-a886-95e596c3999e.aspx).
+For more information, see [Setting element](https://technet.microsoft.com/library/e16af71c-fed4-40da-a886-95e596c3999e.aspx#ElementSetting).
+(Although this article is for an earlier version of Office, the information also applies to Office 2016.)

+<a name="BKMK_VAMT"> </a>

 ### Changing the MAK product key
-<a name="BKMK_VAMT"> </a>

 If you have to change the product key on multiple Office 2016 clients after installation, we recommend that you use Volume Activation Management Tool (VAMT) 3.0.
 For more information about VAMT 3.0, see [Volume Activation Management Tool Technical Reference](https://go.microsoft.com/fwlink/p/?LinkId=251932).